oracle/weblogic-toolkit-ui/documentation/staging/content/navigate/kubernetes/k8s-ingress-controller.md

 - Use the `Virtual Host` and `Path Expression` fields to define the matching rules that determine which requests match this route.
 - All requests in the defined rules are routed to the service specified by the `Target Service` field that resides in the namespace specified by the read-only
 `Target Service Namespace` field and the port specified by the `Target Port` field.
-- To enable TLS between the client and the ingress controller, enable the `Enable TLS` option.
-Remember, enabling TLS means that the TLS secret information must be provided in the `TLS Secret for Ingress Routes` pane.
-Different ingress controllers support advanced ingress route configuration using ingress controller-specific annotations.
+- Specify transport option for the ingress route.
+    * Select `Plain HTTP` for unencrypted traffic from client through ingress controller to the target service
+    * Select `SSL terminate at ingress controller` for SSL terminate at ingress controller and then unencrypted traffic from ingress controller to target service.
+Check `Is target service WebLogic Console?
+      ` if the target service is `WebLogic Console` service.
+    * Select `SSL pass through` for SSL traffic pass through ingress controller and terminate at target service.
+Make sure the `Target Port` is SSL port.
 - Use the `Ingress Route Annotations` table to add annotations to the ingress route, as needed.
+Do not remove any pre-populated annotations.

 ### Code View
 The `Code View` displays shell scripts for installing an ingress controller and for updating ingress routes.
 It also